Peer-Predictive Self-Training for Language Model Reasoning: Experiments

 Model optimization is carried out using AdamW~\cite{loshchilov2019adamw} with a learning rate of $1\times10^{-6}$ and weight decay $0.01$.
 We adopt a cosine-annealing learning-rate schedule, with the maximum annealing horizon set to the total number of training epochs.
 Forward computation is performed under bfloat16 automatic mixed precision.

 For each training instance, models generate responses sequentially.
-PMI scores $r_i$ are computed for all non-final models, and the training objective for model $M_{\pi(i)}$ is defined as a scaled next-token cross-entropy loss $\alpha_i \mathcal{L}_{\mathrm{CE}}$, where $\alpha_i = \sigma(-r_i / \tau)$ and $\tau = 3.0$.
+PMI scores $r_i$ are computed for all non-final models, and the training objective for each non-final model $M_{\pi(i)}$ is defined as a scaled next-token cross-entropy loss $\alpha_i \mathcal{L}_{\mathrm{CE}}$, where $\alpha_i = \sigma(-r_i / \tau)$ and $\tau = 3.0$.
+The final model is updated by standard next-token prediction on the aggregated response it produces.
 Gradients are clipped to a global norm of $1.0$, and optimization steps are skipped whenever non-finite gradients are detected.
 At the beginning of each epoch, the ordering of models is reshuffled so that different models assume the final (aggregator) role across epochs.
 Each model maintains its own optimizer and scheduler, and training is conducted for a total of $5$ epochs.

 \paragraph{Datasets.} We consider 3 standard reasoning benchmarks:

 \begin{itemize}[leftmargin=*] \item \textbf{SimulEq}~\cite{kushman2014learning}, a collection of problems focused on solving systems of simultaneous equations of variable complexity. \item \textbf{MATH-500-Numeric}~\cite{hendrycks2021measuring}, a challenging benchmark of mathematical problem solving derived from the broader MATH dataset that contains 500 problems with integer answers.